Our Summer Camps in 2014

 We like to have pictures of the campers in their profiles, so we can get to know them even before camp starts.
 We like our colleagues managing the applications to be able to match faces to names.
 If you are having technical difficulties, choose a picture you like and forward it to us via email, and we’ll match it with your profile.

-Based on your experience do campers attending the English and German courses (provided that they have the right attitude) make measurable progress during two sessions?
+Based on your experience do campers attending the English courses (provided that they have the right attitude) make measurable progress during two sessions?
 I'm planning to sign my kids up for 2 x 2 weeks, but I really would like them to profit from the courses.

 We, ourselves, also suggest that “linguists” come for at least two weeks.
 One of our favourite stories we were told was from a parent whose child came as a “linguist”: “my kid lives on what he learns at the camp the whole school year.
 He spent two weeks with you in the summer and received only good marks at school in September.
 He'll be there with you next summer for sure, too.”
 Although this remark might say more about that particular school than about our teaching methods, we are convinced the campers eager to learn will most definitely progress in the camp and at school, and also have a good time while they’re here with us.